 Lufthansa flight delays

-Lufthansa has a good record with regard to flight delays, with an average flight delay time for the UK market of 10.33 minutes placing them 11th out of 35 airlines operating in the UK.
+Lufthansa’s record on flight delays is significantly better than most with an average delay time of 10.33 minutes.
+This statistic ranks them as 11th out of the 35 main airlines operating in and out of the UK.

 Lufthansa flight delay compensation